Citrate of Magnesia

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Take magnesium citrate on an empty stomach, at least 1 hour before or 2 hours after a meal.
+Take Citrate of Magnesia on an empty stomach, at least 1 hour before or 2 hours after a meal.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.